HITECHCRIME/HC_SG07_Mindchip/README.md

-all the preachers who knew all before you could put in dime to know what's saught after now you tell me does the metal in my head do nothing good to uphold the whispers i've been hearing all around me their messages still astound them
+all the preachers who knew all before you could put in dime to know what's saught after

+now you tell me does the metal in my head do nothing good to uphold the whispers i've been hearing all around me their messages still astound them metabrutal treatment on synapses too fried to cool down and give open maybe should have given more dime to make them frozen

 ```